- 12 shares

-If you’re like many of my clients, you’ve either never needed a resume to land a job, or you haven’t updated yours in several years.
+If you’re like many executive job seekers, you’ve either never needed a resume to land a job, or you haven’t updated your resume in several years.

 Consequently, you probably don’t know how today’s power executive resume needs to look and read.

-Before writing your resume, you should have determined who your target audience is and what qualifications and qualities they’re looking for, so that everything in your resume is crafted around what will resonate with them.
+Before writing your resume, you should have determined who your target employers are and what qualifications and qualities they’re looking for, so that everything in your resume is crafted around what will resonate with them.

 When you’ve determined your good-fit skill sets, strengths, values, and personal attributes, that align with your target companies’ needs, don’t veer off course.
 Great as it was, don’t include that career-defining achievement from 10 years ago that has nothing to do with what your target companies are looking for in candidates.

 I haven’t included a physical address on executive resumes in years.
-I doubt that recruiters and hiring decision makers will take the time to write and snail-mail you a letter, and they probably don’t need to know on which street you live.
-And consider the safety issues of having your home address floating around out there.
-You may choose to just include your general geographic location (“Atlanta, GA area”).
+I doubt that recruiters and hiring decision makers will take the time to write and snail-mail you a letter, and they probably don’t need to know which street you live on.

 Most importantly, make it easy for people to get hold of you.
 Since you’re likely to be contacted during business hours, include a phone number where you can be reached directly during the day, and an email address that you check frequently.